Forty Phat Trails On Four Fat Tires

-With heavenly hiking, biking, climbing, jeeping and whitewater rafting all within a breakfast burrito’s bike ride, Moab is Mecca to various factions of outdoorists.
-Less than 10" of rain per year, but folks flash flood the 5-mile Main Street from April to October like Noah’s guiding river trips.
-The peak season party atmosphere is fun, but the winter months aren’t too cold for a popu-less pilgrimage to the Holey Land.
+With cosmic hiking, biking, climbing, jeeping and whitewater rafting all within a breakfast burrito’s bike ride, Moab is nucleus to various breeds of outdoorists.
+Less than 10" of rain per year, but folks flash flood the 5-mile Main Street from April to October like Poseidon’s guiding river trips.
+The peak season party atmosphere is fun, but the winter months aren’t too cold for a popu-less pilgrimage to the motherland.
 Read more...

 Moab, Utah, is smack in the middle of Arches, Canyonlands and a hundred other sandstone adventures.
-If he’d had a mountain bike and this was his wilderness, Moses might have wondered if he wasn’t already in the Promised Land.
+If he’d had a mountain bike and this was his kingdom, Poseidon might have wondered if he wasn’t already in eternal paradise.

 If you’re going to Arches National Park, you’re going to Moab.
 If you’re going to Canyonlands National Park, and you’re not hiding out from the authorities in some desolate corner of the Maze, you’re probably staying in Moab.
 The weird grandeur of these two federal designations is documented elsewhere — just know that you need to see them both in person, twice, before you die.
 Dead Horse Point, too.